LeChat76/Projet12OC/README.md

 </p>

 ## Features
-When launching the application for the first time, there is 4 departmens autocreated + 4 employees with same names:
+* When launching the application for the first time, there is 4 departmens autocreated + 4 employees with same names:
-* superadmin : access to all menus and all features
+  - superadmin : access to all menus and all features
-* commercial : used to manage customers and events
+  - commercial : used to manage customers and events
-* management : used to manage employees, contracts and assignation of events to an support employee
+  - management : used to manage employees, contracts and assignation of events to an support employee
-* support    : used to be assigned to an event, these can also modify their own event
+  - support    : used to be assigned to an event, these can also modify their own event

-If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-)
+* If you want to autocreate employees, contracts and events, just enter "666" at the home menu :-)
 (in that way you can play with samples to navigate in menus...).

+* Management of the login with token